arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>

 * WHy are global objects evil?
 Can you show it with a code example?
-* Suppose the system you are working on does not support transactionality.
-How would you implement it from scratch?
 * Tell me about the Hollywood Principle.
 * About the Law of Demeter (the Principle of Least Knowledge): write a code violating it, then fix it.
 * Which are the limits and pitfalls of Active-Record?